Claiborne County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 442 sqmi, of which 435 sqmi is land and 7.0 sqmi (1.6%) is water.
 Major Waterways include the Powell River and Clinch River, which forms part of Norris Lake.
 Major high points are Bryson Mountain, Powell Mountain, Lone Mountain, Raven Hill, and Wallen Ridge.

-Unlike most of Tennessee, a sizable part of northern Claiborne County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
-Harrogate in particular is north of the Sun Belt.
-The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.